MrAAAswat/PokemonLikeEngine/2026OOPL_Final.md

 ### 遊戲簡介

 This project is a 2D Pokémon‑style open‑world RPG built on the **PTSD (Practical Tools for Simple Design)** framework provided in the OOPL course.
-Players can freely explore a multi‑region world, capture various Pokémon, and challenge multiple Gym Leaders in turn‑based battles.
-The map consists of interconnected towns and routes, each town featuring a Gym (BOSS battle), a Pokémon Center (healing), a shop system, and NPCs with potential quests.
-Routes include forests, caves, and ordinary paths, offering diverse terrain and scenery.
+Players can freely explore a multi‑map world, capture various Pokémon, and challenge multiple Bosses in turn‑based battles.
+The map consists of interconnected towns and routes, each town featuring a BOSS battle (not always a gym), a Pokémon Center (healing), a shop system, and NPCs with potential quests.
+Routes include forests and ordinary paths, offering diverse terrain and scenery.

-The development cycle spanned 17 weeks, covering every major game‑development phase: character sprite design, tilemap creation, collision detection, NPC interaction systems, battle mechanics, and audio integration.
-The project is written primarily in **C++ (78.6%)**, with supporting CSS, CMake, and JavaScript files.
+The development cycle covered every major game‑development phase: character sprite design, tilemap creation, collision detection, NPC interaction systems, battle mechanics.
+The project is written primarily in **C++  with supporting CSS, CMake, and JavaScript files and JSON files for databases.

 ### 組別分工